Learning Plans - Editing a Word template

 Text you want to remain unaltered could be the school name, a section heading, or sentence of explanatory text that you need to appear on every pupil's plan.

-Any text that is contained in curly brackets is a Placeholder.
+Any text that is contained in curly brackets is a known as a Placeholder.

 The Placeholders for assessments and targets both tell Insight to insert these as a table automatically.